Seeing Stars: Final Resting Places of the Stars

 Award

 • Marie Dressler (1869-1934), was an unlikely star, but this large, burley actress shone in blue-collar roles like "Tugboat Annie," and she could handle both drama and comedy.
-Often starring opposite Wallace Beery, she was one of the most popular personalities of 1930's, and the top box office draw of 1933.
+Often starring opposite Wallace Beery, she was one of the most popular personalities of the 1930's, and the top box office draw of 1933.
 She won an Academy Award for Best Actress in 1930's "Min & Bill."

 • Irving Thalberg (1899-1936) was the boy genius who led MGM Studios during its Golden Years.
 He died at age 35.
 He was married to actress Norma Shearer (who is also buried in the same private room.)